pantacuzino/goofer/apps.md

 #### You are a busy executive, don't repeat yourself for every on-bording process

 #### You are a caring developer, don't frustrate yourself over every already answered question

+#### Our responsibility as executives is to enable people to learn and disseminate knowledge held up in various stores.
+One way we could do this is by creating a learning path for new employees and making learning a part of the job.
+Courses are one way to encourage this.

+#### You are in an Excel looking over some numbers.
+Slack notification pops up.
+You see a question showing from George [insert another international common name].
+Another question in 5 minutes, you loose your focus.
+Is this you? you ask and on a mobile device you tap to say yes.